Remember that saying “pics or it didn’t happen”?

 Nobody is born an expert in social media measurement, which is why you will need a set of social media analytics tools to help you accurately track the performance of brand social media campaigns.

-You must do your research to see what's better suited for your needs, what type of information will help you optimize your efforts and social media campaigns, and what tools will help you measure social media easier.
+You must do your research to see what's better suited for your needs, what type of information will help you optimize your efforts, and what tools will help you measure social media easier.

-Of course, you can start small, with the social platform's native analytics, but you must remember that the more you find out about your social media performance and how you can improve it, the more successful your business will be.
+Of course, you can start small, with the social platform's native analytics, but you must remember that the more you find out about your social media performance and how you can improve it, the more you’ll benefit from your social media measurement process.

 And this will all be reflected in the public sentiment towards your brand, as well as in your ROI.
 So choosing the right social measurement tool is essential for an effective social media measurement strategy.

 Setting KPIs for social media is crucial.
-But remember, some KPIs are valued more than others.
+But remember, some KPIs hold more value than others.

 Engagement, reach, fans, or followers evolution and growth in numbers are the top metrics that social media professionals are measuring.